tytydraco/yessleep/out/Arctica_3.md

 I could see Chloe's face staring down at me.
 She was screaming, but I couldn't hear her.
 The storm was still blowing wildly and she was reaching her hand down at me.
 I hear another crack as the sheets shifted and my vision began to blur.

 It was right before I blacked out that I felt something tugging around my arms.
 It felt as if they would be yanked right out of their sockets.
-Suddenly something gave, the pressure around my leg was gone and I was pulled out.
+Suddenly something gave, the pressure around my leg was gone and I was pulled out into the storm.

-That was when I noticed, that the storm had passed.
-And it was the helicopter whirling nearby that was kicking up the snow.
+It was only when I felt the tears start freezing on my cheek that I realized, that the storm had already passed.
+And the raging blast of snow was from the helicopter whirling nearby.
 I could see someone helping Chloe onboard.
 And a stretcher had been brought out for me as two others strapped me down.
 I clutched the beacon in my hands dearly, as I slowly drifted to sleep.

 &#x200B;